shivashant25/Sentinel-with-XDR/labguide/part-01/Overview.md

 - Lab 05 - Use Repositories in Microsoft Sentinel
 - Lab 06 - Ingest Logs from Microsoft Defender for Cloud
 - Lab 07 - Ingest Logs from Microsoft Defender for Endpoint
-- Lab 08 - Ingest Logs from Azure AD
+- Lab 08 - Ingest Logs from Entra ID
 - Lab 09 - Create queries for Microsoft Sentinel using Kusto Query Language (KQL)

 ### Part - 02: Threat Protection using XDR